rosafilgueira/Spark_EDDIE_TextMining/README.md

 ## Generic comments for both options

 You can modify both PBS-jobs as you wish for running more time (now they are configured to 1 hour) and for reserving more or less nodes for your spark cluster.
-In the current scipts, we have used 3 nodes: one node for running the master, and:
+In the current scipts, we have used 3 nodes.
+One node for running the master, and:

-* in the case of the *sparkcluster_and_driver* job, 1 node for running the worker and 1 node for running the driver (, which submits inmidiately the Spark PI application to the Spark Master).
+- in the case of the *sparkcluster_and_driver* job, 1 node for running the worker and 1 node for running the driver (, which submits inmidiately the Spark PI application to the Spark Master).

-* in the case of the *sparkcluster* job, 2 nodes for running the workers.
+- in the case of the *sparkcluster* job, 2 nodes for running the workers.

 ## Spark Master, Workers and Driver nodes